seungguini/youtube-tab-switch/README.md

-# CafeTube
+# YouTube Tab Switch
 ## Description
-CafeTube is the chrome extension that will give you an endless flow of audio from the YouTube videos handpicked by yourself!
+YouTube Tab Switch is the chrome extension that will give you an endless flow of audio from the YouTube videos handpicked by yourself!

 Ever open multiple YouTube video tabs at once, only to have five different videos playing at the same time, causing a cacaphony of untracked sound?
-Yeah, I hate that too.
-CafeTube fixes that problem by pausing all other video tabs when a YouTube video is played form a tab.
+Yeah I hate that too.
+YouTube Tab Switch fixes that problem by pausing all other video tabs when a YouTube video is played form a tab.
 When you pause the playing video, the most recently played video resumes, giving a constant flow of sound!

+Even workds _across_ windows!

 For me, worked best when I had a video tutorial on one tab, a music video on another: when you need to pause the video tutorial to take notes / code, music seamlessly plays from the other tab!